yegor-butyrin-indrive/INDCropViewController/README.md

 {
   UIImage *image = ...; // Load an image

-  TOCropViewController *cropViewController = [[TOCropViewController alloc] initWithImage:image];
+  INDCropViewController *cropViewController = [[INDCropViewController alloc] initWithImage:image];
   cropViewController.delegate = self;
   [self presentViewController:cropViewController animated:YES completion:nil];
 }

-- (void)cropViewController:(TOCropViewController *)cropViewController didCropToImage:(UIImage *)image withRect:(CGRect)cropRect angle:(NSInteger)angle
+- (void)cropViewController:(INDCropViewController *)cropViewController didCropToImage:(UIImage *)image withRect:(CGRect)cropRect angle:(NSInteger)angle
 {
   // 'image' is the newly cropped version of the original image }
 ```

 Similar to many `UIKit` `UIViewController` subclasses, like `MFMailComposeViewController`, the class responsible for presenting view controller should also take care of dismissing it upon cancellation.
-To dismiss `TOCropViewController`, implement the `cropViewController:didFinishCancelled:` delegate method, and call `dismissViewController:animated:` from there.
+To dismiss `INDCropViewController`, implement the `cropViewController:didFinishCancelled:` delegate method, and call `dismissViewController:animated:` from there.
 </details>

 <details>